- May 04, 1940

 Peter Holden Gregg was an American racing driver and also the owner of the Brumos Racing team.
 As a four-time winner, he is one of the most successful drivers in the history of Daytona 24 Hours race.

-He was born on 4th of May, 1940 in New York City and during his high-school days, Gregg began to compete in gymkhana racing.
+He was born on May 4, 1940, in New York City and during his high-school days, Gregg began to compete in gymkhana racing.
 While he was a student at Harvard, Peter started to compete in hill climb events and later joined the US Army as an Air Intelligence Officer.
 In 1963, he attended the Scuderia Centro Sud Racing School in Italy and that was a moment when he definitely decided that cars and racing will be his main occupation.

 He left the Army in 1965 and settled in Jacksonville, Florida.
 Gregg bought the local Porsche dealership after the death of the owner and in 1971, he formed the famous Brumos Racing team.
 In the meantime, he competed with a considerable success in amateur categories.
 Peter was 1967 SCCA’s Southeastern Division champion, two years later he scored six wins in Trans-Am Series and also became SCCA Sedan National champion.